 I’ve been so inspired by these women and many others that I’ve reshaped my work to “listening and possibilitizing” with women over 50 in similar transitions.
 It’s a joy to watch courageous women chart purposeful, spiritually-satisfying and love-filled paths in their 50s, 60s, 70s and beyond.

-After living in six cities in the US and the Netherlands, I’ve rooted in Boulder, Colorado where I hike and kayak as much as possible.
+After living in six cities in the US and Amsterdam, I’ve settled in Boulder, Colorado where I hike and kayak as much as possible.
 I also continue my slowly growing skill as a djembe drummer.

-Today, I offer personal and professional coaching as a Purpose Partner, and I facilitate groups and retreats for women over 50.
-What better way to further goodness,truth, and beauty in the world?!
+Today I’m thrilled to offer personal and professional support as a Purpose and Transition Coach, and I facilitate corporate groups and retreats for women over 50.